 How Does the SSA Calculate Cost of Living Increases?

-Next year, Social Security recipients will see a 2 percent raise in benefits, the largest increase in six years.
+Next year, Social Security recipients will see a 2.5 percent raise in benefits, reflecting the most recent cost-of-living adjustment (COLA).

-For Social Security Disability Insurance (SSDI) recipients, the average monthly benefit will go up from $1,170 to $1,180, not including people who are blind, for whom the monthly rate is significantly higher.
-For Supplemental Security Income (SSI) beneficiaries, the average monthly benefit will rise from $735 to $750.
+For Social Security Disability Insurance (SSDI) recipients, the average monthly benefit will increase from $1,543 to $1,581, not including individuals who are blind, for whom the monthly rate is significantly higher.
+For Supplemental Security Income (SSI) beneficiaries, the average monthly benefit will rise from $943 to $967 for individuals and from $1,415 to $1,450 for couples.

 The answer is a seemingly arbitrary measure of inflation, long criticized by advocates for the elderly and people with disabilities as unrepresentative of the spending patterns of Social Security beneficiaries.

-Each month, the Bureau of Labor Statistics (BLS) publishes a variety of different measures of inflation, each of which are tailored to reflect the impact of price changes on different population groups.
+Each month, the Bureau of Labor Statistics (BLS) publishes a variety of different measures of inflation, each of which is tailored to reflect the impact of price changes on different population groups.

-The SSA, when calculating its annual COLA, relies on a measure of inflation known as Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W).
-Adopted by the SSA in 1975, this Index attempts to measure inflation based on the spending patterns of people living in 1) urban households, 2) for whom at least half of the household’s income comes from clerical or wage occupations, and 3) one of the household earners must have been employed for at least 37 weeks during the previous 12 months.
+The Social Security Administration (SSA) calculates its annual cost-of-living adjustment (COLA) based on a measure of inflation known as the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W).
+Adopted by the SSA in 1975, the CPI-W attempts to measure inflation based on the spending patterns of urban households where at least half of the income comes from clerical or wage occupations, with one of the earners having been employed for at least 37 weeks in the previous 12 months.

 According to the BLS, only about 28 percent of the total U.S. population falls into households that meet this criteria.
-As very few of these households contain individuals receiving Social Security benefits, it is unclear why the CPI-W is the SSA’s preferred measure of inflation.
-Many advocates contend that the CPI-W doesn’t rise quickly enough to reflect the spending patterns of SSI and SSDI beneficiaries.
+Despite having very few of these households contain individuals receiving Social Security benefits, the CPI-W remains the SSA’s chosen measure of inflation.
+This choice has been criticized as it may not adequately reflect the spending patterns of SSI and SSDI beneficiaries, who often face different economic pressures, such as higher medical costs.

 For more on how the SSA calculates COLAs, click here.